aredondo/check_passenger/README.md

 ## Passenger Request Queues

-Phusion Passenger's internal state consists of a list of Groups (representing applications), each which consist of a list of Processes (representing application processes).
+> Phusion Passenger's internal state consists of a list of Groups (representing applications), each which consist of a list of Processes (representing application processes).
 When spawning the first process for an application, Phusion Passenger has to create and initialize a Group data structure, run hooks, etc. Since this involves reading from disk and running processes, it can potentially take an arbitrary amount of time.
 During that time, said request, and any new requests targeted at that application, are put in the top-level queue until the Group is done initializing.

-Each Group has its own queue.
+> Each Group has its own queue.
 As soon as the Group is initialized, relevant requests from the top-level queue are moved to the Group-local queue.
 This is the reason why the top-level queue is usually empty.
 The sum of the values of all Group-local queues, plus the value of the top-level queue, is the total number of requests that are queued.
 In general, if they are non-zero and increasing, the number of workers needs to be increased.

 Hongli.
 (2014, April 12).
 Re: Difference between "requests in top-level queue" and "requests in queue" in Phusion Passenger [Online forum comment].
 Retrieved from http://stackoverflow.com/questions/23025028/difference-between-requests-in-top-level-queue-and-requests-in-queue-in-phus

+Three different queued requests counters can be monitored:

+* The total number of queued requests: `check_passenger requests`.
+This is the sum of the top-level queued requests, plus the requests queued in every application group.
+* The number of requests queued for a specific application: `check_passenger requests --app-name APP_NAME`
+* The number of requests waiting in the top-level queue: `check_passenger top_level_requests`

+According to the [Phusion Passenger documentation](https://www.phusionpassenger.com/library/admin/apache/overall_status_report.html#viewing-process-and-request-queue-information), the top-level request queue size is supposed to be almost always zero.
+If it is non-zero for an extended period of time, then there is something very wrong, possibly a Passenger bug.

 ## Data Caching